AxelLedung/Method_Library/README.md

-# Interactive Code Demonstration Platform
+# Method Library

-This project is an interactive web-based platform designed to allow users to experiment with custom methods and classes across different programming languages.
-Built with `.NET Core`, it serves as an educational tool where users can learn by writing and running code in real-time.
+This project is an interactive web-based platform designed to allow users to store their most useful methods and classes across different programming languages.
+Built with `.NET Core`, it serves as an helpful tool where the user can find already developed methods and classes made for generic purposes.
+For example to extract from JSON in a specific way or a method for creating error log files at a preferred directory.

 ## Project Structure